 Not every library runs events the same way.
 Some just needed a quick way to add events to their calendars.
 Others needed full registration, group check-ins, and clean exports for monthly reporting.

-But across the board, librarians shared the same frustration: managing their events in real-time was difficult and required too many clicks.
+But across the board, librarians shared the same frustration: managing their events in real-time was too difficult.

 Testing & Iteration